falcosecurity/falco-website/content/en/docs/rules/style-guide.md

 - For operations involving string comparison, `startswith` or `endswith` should be preferred over `contains` whenever possible, as they are more efficient.
 - Whenever possible, try to avoid making a rule expression too long.
+- Upstream rules shall *not* contain any `exceptions` to ensure simpler rules and facilitate better adoption.

 {{% alert color="warning" %}}
 High-volume syscalls can increase CPU usage and cause kernel side event drops in production systems.
 When deploying Falco, consider trade-offs and experiments, particularly with I/O related syscalls, as it depends on your unique environment.
 The upstream rules do not include rules enabled by default regarding I/O syscalls.